theodore-dream/Raspberry-Pi-HQ-Camera-Livestream-with-Fedora/README.md

 # Raspberry-Pi-HQ-Camera-Livestream-with-Fedora
-This is an instructional document to show you how to use the Raspberry Pi 4 with HQ Camera along with elgato cam link 4k over HDMI to output extremely low latency high quality video feed to a Fedora computer, for example for Google Meet or other video conferencing applications.

 ### Introduction:

-The purpose of this instructional guide is so that you can use a Linux computer to stream video feed from a Raspberry Pi using HQ camera in live meetings, such as Google Meet or WebEx or Skype or anything else.
+The purpose of this instructional guide is so that you can use a Linux computer running Fedora with elgato cam link to stream video feed with extremely low latency from a Raspberry Pi using HQ camera in live meetings, such as Google Meet or WebEx or Skype or anything else.
 I've confirmed this works with Google Meet on firefox and chrome.

 Given the limitations of the Pi hardware the best we can hope for is 1080p, I have gotten a decently clear high quality picture with very close to 0 latency using this setup.
 I have seen other guides online which are in a similar realm of using elgato cam link with a external camera (not Pi camera) but to my knowledge I have not seen anyone else successfully be able to use the Raspberry Pi HQ camera with elgato cam link on Fedora, this has taken me significant debugging.
 My method uses ffmpeg to grab the video input from the elgato usb3 input, and outputs the image to a dummy device using v4l2loopback.